jcblsn/isutahfull/README.md

-# isutahfull
+# texturesofut

 This repository contains code for the Twitter bot [`texturesofut`](https://twitter.com/texturesofut).

 # Attribution

-`isutahfull` is part of the ['mapbotverse'](https://github.com/matt-dray/londonmapbot).
+`texturesofut` is part of the ['mapbotverse'](https://github.com/matt-dray/londonmapbot).
 The author of the original template wrote a very helpful guide to his workflow, which can be found [here](https://www.rostrum.blog/2020/09/21/londonmapbot/).

 # Differences from londonmapbot